-- Even The Monkees got into the act, though quite subtly: "Last Train to Clarksville" is a sly reference to Clarksdale, Tennessee, which happens to be one of the towns nearest to Fort Campbell, a major Army post that's home to the famous 101st Airborne Division, and was a frequent meeting place for soldiers and their girlfriends just before they shipped out.
+- Even The Monkees got into the act, though quite subtly: "Last Train to Clarksville" is supposedly a sly reference to Clarksville, Tennessee, which happens to be one of the towns nearest to Fort Campbell, a major Army post that's home to the famous 101st Airborne Division, and was a frequent meeting place for soldiers and their girlfriends just before they shipped out.
 Not to mention that the refrain ends with the line, "And I don't know if I'm ever coming home..."
 However, partially subverted in that the song's co-writer Bobby Hart has denied any connection to Clarksville.

-- Stan Ridgeway's song Camouflage (covered by Sabaton on their album The Last Battle) is sung from the viewpoint of a young P.F.C.note of the United States Marine Corps during the The Vietnam War.
+- Stan Ridgeway's song Camouflage (covered by Sabaton on their album The Last Battle) is sung from the viewpoint of a young P.F.C.note of the United States Marine Corps during the Vietnam War.
 On a search and destroy mission he is separated from his patrol.
 Alone in the jungle, he fears for his life when, unexpectedly, a "big marine" comes to his rescue introducing himself as "Camouflage".
 The two fight together through the course of a night making their way back to base, during which the PFC notices that Camouflage is unaffected by bullets and is capable of superhuman feats.
 Camouflage leaves after leading the PFC to the edge of his camp.
 On his return, the PFC is informed that Camouflage has been on his death bed for the past week and died the previous night, his last wish being "to save a young marine".

 - Sabaton's songs "Purple Heart" and "Into the Fire" are about the Vietnam War, with several notes about the United States' love of napalm during the war, and is a narrative about the general unpleasantness of jungle warfare in Vietnam.
 "Soldier of 3 Armies" is about Lauri Törni, a Finn who had the unusual distinction of fighting for the Finnish Army and the Wehrmacht in World War II and earning both countries' highest military honors, then emigrating to the United States and serving as a Green Beret, dying in combat in Vietnam in 1965.